kavants/fetch/README.md

 4. Read from and write to each of two volumes
 5. Please assume the evaluator does not have prior experience executing programs in your chosen language or creating virtual machines via your chosen deployment method.
 Therefore, please include any documentation necessary to accomplish the above requirements.

-# Assumptions going into the assignment.
-* The program is meant to take the yaml as input and provision the resources similar to the aformentioned tools (CloudFormation, etc.) hence why they are off limits.
-* While the evaluator does not have experience with my chosen language or creating virtual machines, I am working under the assumption they have at least some limited AWS and technical proficency as it isn't explicity stated that they do not.
-Therefore, I will assume they can login to the AWS Console, create permissions, opening a terminal, generally navigate the AWS platform, and download/navigate to the files.
-I will not be providing step-by-step instructions for this, but will be including my inputs and requirements.

 # Instructions
 Make sure that python is installed